ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

     ![Summary screen](images/g002/Installer-10_summary.webp "Summary screen")

     Notice, at the bottom of the screen, the check about **Automatically reboot after successful installation**.
 If you prefer to reboot manually, uncheck it.
 Then, if you're happy with the setup, click on **Install**.

+    > [!NOTE]
+    > **The email shown in the screenshot is just an example**\
+    > The `pveroot@homelab.cloud` value is a fake email with an obvious name for illustrative purposes.
+If you use a real one, Proxmox VE can be configured to send notifications to it.

 12. The next screen will show you a progress bar and some information while doing the installation.